kubemod/kubemod-docs/README.md

 Use KubeMod to:

-* Customize opaque Helm charts and Kubernetes operators
+* Customize opaque Helm charts and Kubernetes operators.
-* Build a system of policy rules to reject misbehaving resources
+* Build a system of policy rules to reject misbehaving resources.
-* Develop your own sidecar container injections - no coding required
+* Develop your own sidecar container injections - no coding required.